HadjerBellah/Walmart_Sale_Project/README.md

 |-- README.md                         # Project overview, setup instructions, and usage guide
 |-- requirements.txt                  # List of required Python libraries and dependencies
 ```
-*** They represent how your project folders are organized on your computer — whether that’s your Desktop or any other folder.
 ---

 ## Results and Insights